-Lannion is a large port town in the Cotes-d'Armor department of northern Brittany, around the estuary of the River Léguer and just a few kilometres south of the Granite Rose coast around Perros-Guirec.
-It is a lively, modern town which generates much of its wealth by the important role it plays in the telecommunications research industry, and has an interesting historic centre.
+Lannion is a port town in the Cotes-d'Armor department of northern Brittany, around the estuary of the River Léguer and a few kilometres south of the Granite Rose coast around Perros-Guirec.
+It is a lively, modern town which generates much of its wealth by the important role it plays in the telecommunications research industry, and has a small historic centre.

 Note that Lannion is based around a river port and is actually a few kilometres from the sea.